 Andrew Johnson Building Old Knox County Courthouse Dwight Kessel Garage Health Department Juvenile Justice Center Knox Central Senior Centers John Tarleton Homes Family Investment Center Fairview Technology Center

-PBA currently manages 29 separate telephone systems with approximately 6,000 extensions for the City and County and 4,000 extensions for Knox County Schools.
-Additionally, they manage the carriers (AT&T, Windstream, TDS, Frontier, ENA and Comcast) that support those systems.
+PBA currently manages 29 separate telephone systems with approximately 6,000 extensions for the City and County.
+Additionally, they manage the carriers (AT&T, Windstream, TDS, Frontier, WOW and Comcast) that support those systems.